-This experiment demonstrates that current to frequency conversion in the sub-nA range required for closing the triangle of quantum metrology can in principle be performed using Bloch oscillations in a current-biased Josephson junction.
+This experiment demonstrates that current to frequency conversion in the sub-nA range requested for closing the triangle of quantum metrology can in principle be performed using Bloch oscillations in a current-biased Josephson junction.

-As discussed in [11, 104], this requires the invention and fabrication of a current source with specific characteristics:
+As discussed in [107, 109], this requires to invent and fabricate a current source with specific characteristics:

-- a high impedance to ensure that the split junction is in the Coulomb blockade regime - a very low noise in order to maintain the fluctuations of the injected charge well below a single Cooper pair, so that Bloch lines are sufficiently narrow for current metrology.
+- a high impedance to ensure that the split junction is in the Coulomb blockade regime

+- a very low noise in order to maintain the fluctuations of the injected charge well below a single Cooper pair, so that Bloch lines are sufficiently narrow for current metrology.

-This is undoubtedly a difficult goal that goes beyond the reach of this thesis, which only demonstrates the validity of current to te frequency conversion with Bloch oscillations.
+This is undoubtedly a difficult goal that goes beyond the reach of this thesis, which just demonstrates the validity of current to the frequency conversion with Bloch oscillations.